of the ACCS

-ACCS is organized to promote, establish, and equip member schools that are committed to a classical approach in the light of a Christian worldview.
+To promote, establish, and equip member schools that are committed to a classical approach in the light of a Christian worldview.

 We are the primary public advocate for classical Christian education.
 We offer an extensive array of member services to help build distinctive schools.
 And, we provide accountability through accreditation.
 The ACCS seeks to set an educational standard for a unified and directed approach to classical and Christian learning.

-- We represent over 290 member schools
+- We represent over 300 member schools and accredited schools.

 - We sponsor Repairing the Ruins in June of each year.
 This is the largest national conference on classical Christian education with around 80 vendors and over 1000 educators in attendance.